 I am a social architect with a belief that a strong culture of community can influence the rhetoric of memory and be used to “heal” the urban space.

-Being a flâneuse in the Mediterranean, I have a passion for versing in cultures, analyze the city’s realm, collect people’s stories and turn them into drawings and maps which narrate the everyday life creating links between them.
+Being a flâneuse in the Mediterranean, I have a passion for versing in cultures, analyse the city’s realm, collect people’s stories and turn them into drawings and maps which narrate their everyday life creating links between them.

-Along the way, there have been a number of people who have been very important for us.
-People who have contributed with their perspectives, knowledge and energy to the conception and to the projects of the *estel initiative.
+Along the way, there have been a number of people who have been very important to us.
+People who have contributed with their perspectives, knowledge, and energy to the conception and to the projects of the *estel initiative.